-At sundown on August 6th 2017, Tu B’Av begins – the Jewish holiday dedicated to love – similar to Valentine’s Day.
+On August 6th in 2017, Tu B’Av began at sundown – the Jewish holiday dedicated to love and similar to Valentine’s Day.
 It’s said to be a “great day for weddings”…

 READ SONG OF SONGS 1 Make notes, if you’d like, of what stands out for you.
 Feel free to use the “Leave a Comment” box below to also write some of your thoughts.